caiiiycuk/js-dos/v7/docs/command-interface.md

 title: Command Interface (CI)
 ---

-The `Command Interface` is only one object that allows you communicate with js-dos instance.
+The `Command Interface` is only one object that allows you to communicate with js-dos instance.
 When you run some [js-dos bundle](overview.md#js-dos-bundle) promise to CI is returned.
 It will be resolved when js-dos is ready.